-Your invitation to create a local Chapter
+Your invitation to create a Regional Chapter

 Welcome to the IoT Security Foundation’s Chapter pages.
 Here, we invite you to help proliferate good IoT security practices and drive the cybersecurity agenda wherever you are in the world – by creating a chapter and local network of like-minded professionals, organisations and stakeholder groups.